ZHD1987E/26th-STePS-Automation/26th-steps-projectnames.md

 CS4248-12: Beyond the Literal: Unmasking Sarcasm with Sentiment-Informed AI

-CS4248-14: 32: Oh sure that's definitely not sarcasm
+CS4248-14: Team 32: Not Just Deep: Contrastive Learning for Feature-Driven Sarcasm Classification

 CS4248-15: 16: NLP model on the News Headlines Dataset For Sarcasm Detection